SmithBradleyC/jsPsych_Online_Experiments/LiveCode/README.md

 #### Saving and unpacking FireBase data

 See [instuctions in the parent directory](https://github.com/SmithBradleyC/jsPsych_Online_Experiments#saving-and-unpacking-firebase-data) except open the LiveCode/R/analysis/pull_firedata.R file instead of just the R/analysis/pull_firedata.R file

+## General Concerns

+- Testing your HTML5 development locally is difficult, if not impossible with how they program is exported (~5 minute wait everytime you upload to GitHub to host it)
+- Not exactly a smooth transition from programming to running
+- Most of the HTML code is hidden away/difficult to read so you are trusting the LiveCode port
+- Saving data to #FIREBASE from LiveCode can be a bit fiddly
+- Automatic scaling/adapting to screen size isn't intuitive with LiveCode to HTML port